jshou/jshou.github.com/index.md

     accordion, piano, keyboards

 sections:
-  - type: call-to-action.html
+  - type: read.html
-    section_id: about
+    section_id: read
     background_style: bg-primary
-    title: We've got what you need!
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
-    actions:
-      - title: Get Started!
+    title: read
-        url: '#page-top'
-        class: btn-light
+    text: >
+      Josh Hou is an accordionist and keyboardist based in Seattle, Washington.
+He can be found singing and playing various kinds of music in a variety of venues in the greater Seattle area.
+His projects include: instrumental Chinese jazz, How Short - a swing band with vocal harmonies, Tiny Funk Band, and Jazztalk Seattle - a Seattle area jazz podcast.

   - type: services.html
     section_id: services